codeforkjeff/S275_ETL/README.md

 `Fact_SchoolTeacher` - table of teachers at schools, and rolled up Percentage, FTEDesignation, and Salary fields per teacher/school.

+`Fact_TeacherMobilitySingle` - mobility of teachers from their "primary" school, calculated both year over year and at a 5 year snapshot

 # Developnment Process

 - Create one or more .sql files with the commands that you want to run.